Last updated on March 9th, 2017

 However, group travels usually have tour guides with them who have extensive knowledge of things and they can explain more in a short time which you’d find in a much longer time on your own.
 They can also take you to places which you may have missed because of incomplete research.

-You can weigh all these factors against each other and see which things are more important to you as compared to others and based on those parameters you can decide which is the right way of traveling for you: solo or group travel.
+You can weigh all these factors against each other and see which things are more important to you as compared to others and based on those parameters you can decide which is the right way of traveling for you: solo travel vs group travel.